Protecting against the rise in home theft and burglary | News | Brit

 • Social media offers insight into when homes are unoccupied and what valuables are on display.
 75% of convicted burglars have said social media and platforms like Google Street View play an important role in how they plan on breaking into a home.

-• Clients at home may disable alarms, giving criminals greater confidence to attempt intrusions during the day.
+• Clients at home may disable alarms, giving criminals greater confidence to attempt intrusions during the day, even when properties are occupied.

 What’s attractive to thieves and how are homes being targeted?